 Petunia Cold Tolerance

-Petunias prefer nighttime temperatures between 57 and 65 F. (14-16 C.) and daytime temps between 61 and 75 F. (16 to 18 C.).
-However, petunias usually tolerate temperatures as low as 39 F. (4 C.) with no problem, but they are definitely not plants that will survive the winter in most climates.
-Petunias are damaged extensively at 32 F. (0 C.), and killed very quickly by a hard freeze.
+Petunias prefer nighttime temperatures between 57 and 65 degrees F. (14-16 C.) and daytime temps between 61 and 75 degrees F. (16-18 C.).
+However, petunias usually tolerate temperatures as low as 39 degrees F. (4 C.) with no problem, but they are definitely not plants that will survive the winter in most climates.
+Petunias are damaged extensively at 32 degrees F. (0 C.), and killed very quickly by a hard freeze.

 Extending Petunia Cold Hardiness